opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Description
 -----------

-Usage: month(date) returns the month for date, in the range 1 to 12 for January to December, or 0 for dates such as '0000-00-00' or '2008-00-00' that have a zero month part.
+Usage: month(date) returns the month for date, in the range 1 to 12 for January to December.
+The dates with value 0 such as '0000-00-00' or '2008-00-00' are invalid.

 Argument type: DATE